lenddoefl/ews-client-php/readme.md

 Method connects to startSession endpoint and returns JSON answer.\
 It also stores uid, public key, application hash in class instance and set sequence to 0.\
 As an argument takes a PHP array of data to send on server and an argument $repeat as described higher.
 Method can take stored application hash if one provided.\
-Pay attention, that before calling this session you should call to login endpoint ot get reqToken.

 Method cannot be called if session have already been started (i.o. uid is set in instance).\
 Method automatically uses calLogin method.